裏千家ウッド茶道教室

 3. Demonstration and Explanation by the Instructor

-- Watch a tea ceremony demonstration explained by the instructor.
-Each movement in the tea ceremony has meaning and is highly rational.
+- You will actually be able to observe the tea ceremony performance along with an explanation.
+Each movement in the tea ceremony has its own meaning and is very rational.
 We hope you enjoy the beauty and elegance of these actions.
+Feel free to take photos with your smartphone or other devices.

 4. How to Make Tea